Tips to Help You Overcome Gym Anxiety

 Gym anxiety or weight lifting anxiety is real and highly common.
 To overcome it, you have to look within and figure out why you feel that way.
 Everyone's experience is different, but common gym anxiety triggers are...

-- Being afraid about what others think about your appearance.
+- Being afraid of what others think about your appearance.

 - Being embarrassed or anxious about your fitness level compared to others.